 When vacationers head for the Indiana Dunes, they fall in love with an amazing landscape of sandy peaks and valleys that rise from pristine beaches along the clear, blue waters of Lake Michigan.
-Northern Indiana claims this unique national treasure, all part of the Indiana Dunes National Lakeshore.
+Northern Indiana claims this unique national treasure, all part of the Indiana Dunes National Park.

 LaPorte County serves as a gateway to this enclave, which encompasses 15 miles of sandy shoreline and an incredible 15,000 acres.
 Along with the sandy beaches and dunes, you’ll discover peaceful woodlands, meandering rivers, sunny prairies and mysterious wetlands, rich with rare fauna and flora.
 Devout birdwatchers have come to know the area for the more than 350 bird species that live here or migrate through.
 The annual Indiana Dunes Birding Festival in the spring draws birdwatchers from across the nation

 It’s not surprising that other outdoor activity abounds.
 Some 50 miles of trails draw hikers over rugged dunes and farther inland where walkways cross watery bogs, and pathways lead through deep forests, havens for wildlife.
 You can get a lot of information and advice on specific hiking trails, camping, fishing, birding and other outdoor adventures at the Indiana Dunes State Park, just a few miles west of Michigan City.
 Join guided nature hikes that rangers lead all year round, or sign up for planned activities such as a geocaching competitions or an outdoor weekend with planned hiking, backpacking, paddling and biking outings.